 Showcase from Radiotopia presents original series of all stripes, from different producers around the world.
-Currently featured: The Great God of Depression.
+Now featured: The Stoop.

 What is Showcase?

 It’s a podcast that features original, limited-run series of all stripes, from emerging and leading producers around the world.
 Showcase is a way to support independent producers with powerful ideas that are better suited to short-run series, rather than ongoing shows.
 With Showcase, Radiotopia can support more diverse voices and perspectives, help this work find an appreciative audience, and continue to back the best talent — both new and established — out there.
 From music philosophy to conspiracy theory, personal stories to fiction, no two Showcase series will sound alike.

 Listen to an introduction to Showcase below, and find out even more about Showcase.

 Thanks to Hrishi Hirway for helping inspire and create this project.

 Meet the team behind the series